Engine Knocking – Pinging – Rattling Noise – Most common causes.

 Engine Overheating

-If you’ve got an overheating problem, and you’ve checked the radiator fan and radiator; plus replaced the thermostat, chances are you’ve got, a failing water pump.
+If you’ve got an overheating problem, and you’ve checked the radiator fan and radiator, plus replaced the thermostat.
+Then, chances are you’ve got, a failing water pump.

 Conclusion

-So, spark knock (detonation), is an erratic form of combustion; that occurs when multiple flame fronts occur, simultaneously inside a combustion chamber.
+So, spark knock (detonation), is an erratic form of combustion.
+And, usually occurs when multiple flame fronts occur, simultaneously inside a combustion chamber.
 Detonation occurs, because fuel is subjected to either too much pressure, too much heat or both.

-So, instead of a single flame front growing outward smoothly; like an expanding balloon from the point of ignition; multiple flame fronts are generated spontaneously, throughout the combustion chamber; as the fuel automatically ignites from heat and pressure.
-Finally, the multiple flame fronts collide, creating shock waves that; produce a sharp metallic pinging or knocking noise.
+So, instead of a single flame front growing outward smoothly, like an expanding balloon from the point of ignition.
+Now, multiple flame fronts are generated spontaneously, throughout the combustion chamber.
+Then, the fuel automatically ignites from heat and pressure.
+Finally, the multiple flame fronts collide, creating shock waves that, produce a sharp metallic pinging or knocking noise.

 Thank You !